ludvigovrevik/Kollapp/readme.md

 - 📖 **[Release 2](/docs/release2/release2_updates.md)**: For detailed information on major updates.
 - 📖 **[Development Practices and Tools](/docs/release2/development_practices_and_code_quality.md)**: For detailed information on our work habits, workflow, and code quality practices.
+- 📖 **[Project Architecture Diagrams](docs/release2/architecture_diagrams.md)**: For an overview showcasing different diagrams of the project's architecture.